 Combine a bustling Indian market, a picky Maharaja, and a camel or two, and you’ll end up with the basic premise of Jaipur.
 Basically, it’s your job to gain access to the Maharaja’s court by outwitting – and outtrading – the rival merchant in town.
 This is a card game in which luck and strategy merge to create fast-paced and exciting gameplay.

 Jaipur is specifically created for two players, so it’s a perfect game for date night.
 And if you and your partner are stuck at home, its vivid visuals and exotic backdrop can offer you a bit of an escape.
-So order in some Indian and break out the camels!
+So order in some Indian food and break out the camels!

 - A classic, award-winning card game by Sebastian pauchon